mtrojahn/rekwire/README.md

 dataclasses, it also provides a full report of all the validation errors that occurred during the instantiation, which is useful for ETL processes.

+## Disclaimer
+This project is still in the early stages of development and is not ready for production use.
+The API is subject to change and the documentation is incomplete.
+The repository is public to allow for feedback.
+I am preparing the repository for its first release in Maven Central.

 ## Installation
 Steps to install the project.